flokoe/bash-hackers-wiki/docs/scripting/style.md

 Unless you are really sure what you\'re doing, **quote every parameter expansion**.

-There are some cases where this isn\'t needed from a technical point of view, e.g.
+There are some cases where this isn't needed from a technical point of view, e.g.

 -   inside `[[ ... ]]` (other than the RHS of the `==`, `!=`, and `=~`